-Cost Category Project Budget Actual Expenditure Date Actual Budget Utilization
+Cost Category Project Budget Actual Expenditure to Date Actual Budget Utilization

 Contractual Services 130,000 0 0%

 To be determined 172 570,000 0 0%

 Total 700,000 0

-nplement the IAM and Encryption for Risk Mitigation Comment Lack of adequate budget needed to implement the IAM and Encryption roadmap.
+Risk/ Risk Description Risk Mitigation Comment Lack of adequate budget needed to implement the IAM and Encryption roadmap.
 Prioritization of the roadmap, with a focus on remediating areas of high risk first.
 The current state assessment will determine the gaps in WIPO's current IAM and Encryption capabilities and recommend a prioritized roadmap for remediating these gaps.
 As these gaps and remedial projects are currently unknown, the current project budget may not be sufficient.